ChrisMantegna/Lab_Notebook/README.md

 ## February 2023
 ---
+### February 24

+---

+### February 23

+---

+### February 22

+---

+### February 21

+---

+### February 20

+Monday.
+I am grateful for the three-day weekend so I could take a real break and get some project planning done.
+I am not where I want to be right now, so I spent the day reading cool papers and mapping out the major projects I have in the air as well as projected some plans for the remainder of the year.

+---

+### February 19

+Sunday.
+Nothing accomplished today.

+---

 ### February 18

+Saturday.
+Nothing accomplished today.

 ---

 ### February 17

+Friday.
+My morning writing accountability session and Gardell lab website write-ups were the only lab related tasks completed today.
+My HFS job had a few major issues that required my attention today.

 ---

 ### February 16

+Thursday.
+Started the day with an awesome BIOL 505 session that helped me think about the power of belonging and active- learning models.
+I had a meeting with my Assistant Director in HFS to work on a summer plan that either lets me take a leave from my HFS role, or creates a part time position while I'm offsite.
+I wrapped up the day watching the [Toxicology and Societies](https://cenv.wwu.edu/toxicology-and-societies-speaker-series) talk given by Dr. Markus Hecker

 ---

 ### February 15

 Wednesday.
 Kicked off the morning with my writing accountability group and was able to knock out some big narrative pieces for the Yellow Island site.
-Had my BIOL 505 reading meeting and send a few emails to professors to shadow their classes for my teaching evaluations.
-Finally, I ended the day on a high note as the Innovation Grant LOI was encouraged to submit a full proposal through Earth Lab.
+Had my BIOL 505 reading meeting and sent a few emails to professors to shadow their classes for my teaching evaluations.
+I had an awesome check-in with Yaamini where we chatted about the master's proposal process and project planning.
+Finally, I ended the day on a high note as our Innovation Grant LOI was encouraged to submit a full proposal through EarthLab.
 Very, very cool.

 ---